Economic Activities in China: Primary, Secondary, Tertiary, and Quaternary

 The military is a good example of many economic activities working together.
 In the primary sector, resources are extracted for military use, like metals for weapons.
 The secondary sector makes military equipment, such as tanks and planes.
 The tertiary sector includes services provided by the military, like training and support.
 The quaternary sector focuses on research and development, while the quinary sector involves high-level decision-making and strategy.

-In 2023, China spent about 296,438.6 million US dollars on its military.
-This amount is 1.59% of the country’s GDP.
+In 2023, China spent approximately $296.4 billion on its military, representing about 1.7% of GDP, according to SIPRI estimates.
 China has an active military force of 2,035,000 personnel, which means there are 2.1 active military members for every 1,000 people in the country.

 Biggest company in China